-Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Impl Monitor Schedule Responsibility 2002 EIR Impact 4.10-2; Note: this impact is not applicable to the 2012 Project) ' Traffic and Transportation Project Impacts 2002 Mitigation: Mitigation Measures 4.3-1, 4.3-2 and 4.3-3.
-1. At a study intersection which is 2012 Mitigation: (New) Mitigation Measure 3.16-1 and 3.16-2.
-(Note: Mitigation Measures 4.3-1, 4 3-2 and 4.3-3 are no lo onger applicable.) located outside the Downtown area, would the Project cause the level of service (LOS) to degrade to worse than LOS D (i.e., LOS E)?
-Mitigation 4.3-1: West Grand Avenue/Maritime Street.
-As part of the design for the realignment of Maritime Street, project area developers shall fund on a fair share basis modifications to the West Grand Avenue/Maritime Street intersection.
-Pre Construction City/Port (Addendum 3.16.5.4a; 2002 EIR Impact 4.3-1, Cumulative Impact 5.3-1) Mitigation 4.3-2: West Grand Avenue/I-880 Frontage Road.
-Project area developers shall fund, on a fair share basis, modifications to the West Grand Avenue/I-880 Frontage Road intersection.
-Pre-Construction City/Port Mitigation 4.3-3: 7 th /Maritime Street.
-As part of the design for the realignment of Maritime Street, project area developers shall fund on a fair share basis modifications to the 7th/Maritime Street intersection.
-Pre Construction City/Port Mitigation Measure 3.16-1: 7th Street &amp; I-880 Northbound Off-Ramp (#12).
-The project sponsor shall fund, prepare, and install the approved plans and improvements.
-Optimize signal timing (i.e., adjust the allocation of green time for each intersection approach) for the PM peak hour.
+Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Implementation/ Monitoring: Schedule Responsibility Traffic and Transportation Project Impacts 1.
+At a study, signalized intersection which is located outside the Downtown area, would the Project cause the level of service (LOS) to degrade to worse than LOS D (i.e., LOS E)?
+Mitigation Measure 3.16-1: 7th Street &amp; I-880 Northbound Off-Ramp (#12).
+The project sponsor shall fund, prepare, and install the approved plans and improvements: Optimize signal timing (i.e., adjust the allocation of green time for each intersection approach) for the PM peak hour.
 Coordinate the signal timing changes at this intersection with the adjacent intersections that are in the same signal coordination group.
 To implement this measure, the project sponsor shall submit the following to City of Oakland's Transportation Engineering Division and Caltrans for review and approval: Plans, Specifications, and Estimates (PS&amp;E) to modify the intersection.
 All elements shall be designed to City standards in effect at the time of construction and all new or upgraded signals should include these enhancements.
 All other facilities supporting vehicle travel and alternative modes through the intersection should be brought up to both City standards and ADA standards (according to Federal and State Access Board guidelines) at the time of construction.
-Current City Standards call for the elements listed below: 2070L Type Controller GPS communication (clock) Accessible pedestrian crosswalks according to Federal and State Access Board guidelines City Standard ADA wheelchair ramps Operations; at time level of service exceeds LOS D City/Port

-Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Impl Monitor Schedule Responsibility Full actuation (video detection, pedestrian push buttons, bicycle detection) Accessible Pedestrian Signals, audible and tactile according to Federal Access Board guidelines Countdown Pedestrian Signals Signal interconnect and communication to City Traffic Management Center for corridors identified in the City's ITS Master Plan for a maximum of 600 feet Signal timing plans for the signals in the coordination group.
-Mitigation Measure 3.16-2: San Pablo Ave &amp; Ashby Avenue (#42).
+Current City Standards call for the elements listed below: 2070L Type Controller GPS communication (clock) Accessible pedestrian crosswalks according to Federal and State Access Board guidelines City Standard ADA wheelchair ramps Full actuation (video detection, pedestrian push buttons, bicycle detection) Accessible Pedestrian Signals, audible and tactile according to Federal Access Board guidelines Countdown Pedestrian Signals Signal interconnect and communication to City Traffic Management Center for corridors identified in the City's ITS Master Plan for a maximum of 600 feet Signal timing plans for the signals in the coordination group.
+At issuance of first Certificate of Occupancy (CO) City/Port Mitigation Measure 3.16-2: San Pablo Ave & Ashby Avenue (#42).
 To implement this measure, the Project Sponsor shall coordinate with City of Berkeley and Caltrans, and shall fund, prepare, and install the improvements consistent with City of Berkeley and/or Caltrans standards.
-Optimize signal timing (i.e., adjust the allocation of green time for each intersection approach) for the PM peak hour.
-Coordinate the signal timing changes at this intersection with the adjacent intersections that are in the same signal coordination group.
-Operations; at time level of service exceeds LOS D City/Port 2.
-At two intersections, the project would cause (a) the total intersection average vehicle delay to increase by two (2) or more seconds, or (b) an increase in average delay for any of the critical movements of four (4) seconds or more; or (c) the volume-to-capacity ("V/C") ratio exceeds 0.03 or more (but only if the delay values are greater than 120 seconds of average intersection delay as delay values over 120 sections tend to increase exponentially and are then generally considered unreliable).
-(Addendum 3.16.5.4e; 2002 EIR Impact 4.3-2 and Cumulative Impact 5.3-2) 2002 Mitigation: Mitigation not warranted.
-2012 Mitigation: (New) Mitigation Measure 3.16-3 and 3.16-4.
-3. Redevelopment would cause some roadway segments on the Congestion Management Program (CMP) to a) degrade to LOS F; or b) increase the V/C ratio by more than three percent for a roadway segment that would operate at LOS F without the project.
-2002 Mitigation: Mitigation Measure 4.3-4.2012 Mitigation: 2002 EIR Mitigation Measure 4.3-4 supplemented with SCA TRANS-1.
+Optimize signal timing (i.e., adjust the allocation of green time for each intersection approach) At issuance of first Certificate of Occupancy (CO) City/Port